What style are my yoga classes?

 I’m usually terrible at jokes, but I don’t mind a few ‘eew’ or eye rolls, so be prepared for some of that too.

 I’m also not great at keeping track of time, so most sessions tend to run 10–15 minutes over.
-I’ve rarely started a class late, but I always seem to lose track of time once we’re in the flow.
+I’ve never started a class late, but I always seem to lose track of time once we’re in the flow.
 In a way, that’s a good thing — my students often get more yoga than they planned or paid for!